oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 that were also used for the hash calculation, as described in (#creating_disclosures), to the Holder.

-The data format for sending the SD-JWT and the Disclosures to the Holder is as follows:
+The data format for sending the SD-JWT and the Disclosures to the Holder MUST be a series of base64url-encoded values, each separated from the next by a single tilde ('~') character as follows:

 ```
 <SD-JWT>~<Disclosure 1>~<Disclosure 2>~...~<Disclosure N>
 ```

+The order of the base64url-encoded values MUST be an SD-JWT followed by the Disclosures.

 This is called the Combined Format for Issuance.

 The Disclosures and SD-JWT are implicitly linked through the